ankane/lockbox/README.md

 ## Migrating from Another Library

-Lockbox makes it easy to migrate from another library.
+Lockbox makes it easy to migrate from another library without downtime.
 The example below uses `attr_encrypted` but the same approach should work for any library.

 Let’s suppose your model looks like this: